lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ### Vestigial structures

-{{< figure src="embryology.jpg" title="Humans possess tails in early development because they descend from a common ancestor which had tails.
-The tail serves no purpose and normally regresses by week 8 of a pregnancy.
-It is therefore a vestigial trait." >}}
+Evolutionary change sometimes lags behind the needs of an organism.
+Body parts inherited from ancestors that had utility may become useless or serve a totally different function (exaptation) in a new environment.
+These are vestigial structures.

+There are some structures that were considered vestigial in the past on the basis that they appeared to serve no function, but later scientific study found functionality.
+If there is no evidence for an evolutionary change in this function, then these structures are **not** vestigial (e.g. appendix, yolk sac...)

+#### The vestigial tail and pharyngeal gill slits

+**Pharyngeal gill slits**: all deuterostomes have gill slits in their pharynx, originally used for filter feeding, and evolving into gills in fish.
+They have been lost entirely in echinoderms.
+In mammals, they become inner ear structures and throat cartilage.

+**Post-anal tail**: all chordates have a tail at some point in their life.
+In the more recent clade *Hominoidea* (apes), the tail has been lost, regressing normally by week 8 of development in humans.
+In very rare cases, mutations can upregulate the developmental gene *Wnt-3a*, whose normal suppression induces apoptosis in the cells of the tail, leading to the re-emergence of the tail at birth where it can be surgically removed (an **atavistic trait**).

+{{< figure src="human_embryo_tail.png" title="**(a)**: human embryo at week 6 ([Gasser, 1975](https://www.ehd.org/pdf/gasser/greyscale/Gasser_Fig6-1gs.pdf)). **(b)**: a rare disorder where the tail persists until birth (an atavistic trait) ([Shad & Biswas, 2012](https://casereports.bmj.com/content/2012/bcr.11.2011.5160))." >}}

+#### Blind fish

+The blind cave fish ([*Astyanax mexicanus*](https://en.wikipedia.org/wiki/Mexican_tetra)) is a species for which some live in dark caves their whole lives, while others live above ground in rivers.
+The cave-dwelling fish differ significantly in their appearance: they have non-functional remnants of eyeballs (vestigial; sometimes fully lost), have lost the pigmentation in their scales and they also have significantly smaller midbrains (the region of the brain that processes vision).
+These traits have convergently evolved independently in multiple cave populations.
+Experiments have shown that the blind fish have a metabolic energy reduction of 15\% relative to the above-ground fish ([Moran, Softley & Warrant, 2015](https://www.science.org/doi/10.1126/sciadv.1500363)), providing a selection advantage for the cave fish to lose their eyes (the 'expensive tissue hypothesis').
+The blind cave fish is likely on its way towards peripatric speciation.

+### Comparative embryology

+Von Baer's law of embryology refers to the observation that in the earlier stages of development, embryos of closely related animals are similar.
+Diversification of the embryo follows evolutionary diversification.
+[This differs from Haeckel's idea](https://upload.wikimedia.org/wikipedia/commons/0/0a/Haeckel_vs_von_Baer.svg) that "ontogeny recapitulates phylogeny".

+{{< figure src="human_chicken_embryo.png" title="Early-stage chicken and human embryos look similar and share vestigial structures.
+Image source: *Biology* textbook by Campbell, 12th ed., page 479." >}}

 {{< figure src="whale_embryos.png" title="In dolphins, hindlimbs start to develop into 'limb buds', but these regress.
-The image shows embryos of the *Stenella attenuata* at weeks 4-9, where the forelimbs are retains but the hindlimbs only form buds as a vestigial structure.
+The image shows embryos of the dolphin *Stenella attenuata* at weeks 4-9, where the forelimbs are retains but the hindlimbs only form buds as a vestigial structure.
 Since dolphins evolved from land mammals, they inherit the genes for these hind limbs but they are turned off in early development." >}}

 ### Homeotic genes: Hox, ParaHox, Pax, MADS-box